rostiq/my-file-explorer/README.md

 'npm install' and 'npm run dev'

-App utilize dropbox api for access public folder, redux slice for state management and ant design for styling
+App utilizes dropbox api for access public folder, redux slice for state management and ant design for styling